 A painted white "T" on the curb marks chosen planting sites.
 A door hanger informs the occupant/property owner of the proposed planting.
 If you receive such a notice and have concerns or questions, please call the Forestry Department.
 The city forester, in conjunction with other city staff, will make final decisions regarding tree-planting sites.
 After utilities have been located, the new tree will be sited to minimize future conflicts, while maximizing benefits.

 Once a tree-planting site has been selected, that site is evaluated in order to choose an appropriate tree species.
-Determination is based on soil type, exposure, nearby plantings, possible utility and other conflicts, and the mature characteristics of the tree.
-Once a tree species has been chosen, care is taken to find a healthy example of that species - if that is not possible, then a substitution is made to assure a suitable choice.
+Determination is based on soil type, exposure, nearby plantings, possible utility and other conflicts and the mature characteristics of the tree.
+Care is taken to find a healthy example of that species, when possible, then a substitution is made to assure a suitable choice.

 After trees are planted, they are watered at least twice by the city or its contractors.
 If the newly planted tree is near your house, a door hanger will instruct you how to care for it, thus providing a welcome addition to your home/business environment.
 The greatest need will be water.
 Care should be taken to assure that trees are planted at the correct depth.
 Recent research has linked early tree decline and failure to stem girdling roots, which are encouraged by planting too deeply (see University of MN Extension).